Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/ReadmeFiles/ReadmeAboutTheCode.md

 This sample details the following aspects of a multi-tenant app.

 - usage of the `/common` endpoint.
-- Service principal provisioning of an app in Azure AD tenants
+- Service principal provisioning of an app in Microsoft Entra tenants
 - Custom Token Validation to allow users from onboarded tenants only.
 - Data partitioning in multi-tenant apps.
 - Acquiring Access tokens for Microsoft Graph for each tenant.

-This sample is using the OpenID Connect ASP.NET Core middleware to sign in users from multiple Azure AD tenants.
-The middleware is initialized in the `Startup.cs` file by passing it the Client ID of the app, and the URL of the Azure AD tenant where the app is registered.
+This sample is using the OpenID Connect ASP.NET Core middleware to sign in users from multiple Microsoft Entra tenants.
+The middleware is initialized in the `Startup.cs` file by passing it the Client ID of the app, and the URL of the Microsoft Entra tenant where the app is registered.
 These values are read from the `appsettings.json` file.

 You can trigger the middleware to send an OpenID Connect sign-in request by decorating a class or method with the `[Authorize]` attribute or by issuing a challenge (see the [AccountController.cs](https://github.com/aspnet/AspNetCore/blob/master/src/Azure/AzureAD/Authentication.AzureAD.UI/src/Areas/AzureAD/Controllers/AccountController.cs) file which is part of ASP.NET Core):